Lyapunov control-inspired strategies for quantum combinatorial optimization: Applications to MaxCut

 \subsection{Numerical illustrations on 3-regular graphs}

-We now examine the performance of FALQON towards MaxCut on 3-regular graphs via a series of numerical illustrations.
+We now examine the performance of FALQON towards MaxCut on 3-regular graphs via a series of numerical illustrations (for a demonstration in quantum hardware, see our companion article \cite{magann2021feedbackbased}).
 We consider both weighted and unweighted 3-regular graphs with $n \in \{8, 10, \cdots, 20\}$ vertices.
+For weighted graphs, the edge weights are randomly sampled from a uniform distribution over $(0,2)$.
 For graphs with $n=8,10$ vertices, we consider the set of all nonisomorphic, connected 3-regular graphs.
 For each value of $n=12,\cdots,20$, we consider a set of 50 randomly-generated nonisomorphic graphs.
 The qubits are initialized in the ground state of $\Hd$, and the performance of FALQON is quantified using the mean (over the set of graphs) of $r_{\textrm{A}}$, and $\phi$.
-We relate the performance to two reference values: $r_{\textrm{A}} = 0.932$, corresponding to the highest approximation ratio that can currently be guaranteed using a classical approximation algorithm (i.e., the algorithm of Goemans and Williamson \cite{goemans1995improved}), and $\phi = 0.25$, which implies that on average, $4$ repetitions will be needed in order to obtain a sample bit string corresponding to the ground state.
-The results are collected in Figs. \ref{PRAMainResults} and \ref{PRABeta}.
+We relate the performance to two reference values: $r_{\textrm{A}} = 0.932$, corresponding to the highest approximation ratio that can currently be guaranteed using a classical approximation algorithm for MaxCut on unweighted, 3-regular graphs (i.e., the algorithm of Goemans and Williamson \cite{goemans1995improved}), and $\phi = 0.25$, which implies that on average, $4$ circuit repetitions will be needed in order to obtain a sample bit string corresponding to the ground state.
+The results are collected in Fig.~\ref{PRAMainResults}.